ewanlimr25/S.T.R.O.N.K-IOS/README.md

 # Store.Track.Remind.Optimize.N.Keep-IOS

+Store your foods and record your exercises.

+Track your calories and your position when you are running.

+Remind you when you are low on inventory for your favorite foods.

+Optmize you life so that you can live to the fullest.

+And Keep on living your best with this app's assistance.

 As someone who keeps track of his caloric intake, OMAD (One Meal A Day), Run/Weight Lift and follows a strict diet I am freaking tired of switching between Strava, MyFitnessPal and whatever Apps that I need that only do one specific function.

 Yep, I just wanted to everything in one place if that is possible.